debalin/ringer-manager-simulation/README.md

 ### Introduction

 I have implemented a simulation of the ringer manager application.
 The application is coded in `Node.js` and the output can be seen over the command line.
 I will document the steps to run my program as well as a brief explanation (a detailed flow cum explanation can be seen along comments in my code) of the same and an intermediate report.
+The homework specification can be found at https://courses.ncsu.edu/csc555/lec/601/S/G2/App-G2.zip.

 ### Instructions to run my program